-From The Desk of Dave McLean
+November 2021 From the Desk of Dave

 We by nature are Reaction based in the way we live, and we develop this from childhood.
 We react to our circumstances and surroundings and develop our own system of carrying on in this world.
 Some rise higher, some remain lower, some have little struggle while others struggle much.
 You see this in our families, in our relationships, in the world’s religions, in our workplaces, in the church, in our communities and in our government.
 Humanism is the name for this.
 Man’s thoughts, man’s ideas and man’s ways.
 We bounce from idea to idea as each fails.
 Humanism is a Reaction based faith!